kratapps/docs/subsites/setup-audit-trail/docs/reference.md

     Skywalker, changed Data.com user from on to off
 -   changedknowledgeuseroffon (Manage Users) - For user Anakin Skywalker, changed Knowledge user from off to on
+-   changedliveagentuseroffon - For user Anakin Skywalker, changed Chat user from off to on
 -   changedManager (Manage Users) - The manager for user Anakin Skywalker (UserID: [0052A00000EsOI0]) changed from Obi-Wan Kenobi to Sheev Palpatine
 -   changedmarketinguseroffon (Manage Users) - For user Anakin Skywalker,